gauriladdad/samsung-build-with-nodejs/README.md

       <download>http://1.2.2./samsung</download>
     </widget>

 -- This file is a must for Samsung TV to recognize the application to be installed.
-The utility create the same for you.
+The utility creates the same for you.

 -- While installing the same zip subsequently, samsung TV sometimes fails to recognise it as new application and serves the old build.
-Tp avoid this problem, the id of the widget needs to be changed and must be unique each time.
+To avoid this problem, the id of the widget needs to be changed and must be unique each time.

 -- The compression size is important to be specified, size of 0 would lead to application not being installed.